jupita-io/audio-websocket/README.md

 ## The Jupita WebSocket SDK explained
-Jupita is an API product that provides omnichannel communications analytics.
+Jupita is an API product that provides omnichannel communications analytics using OAuth 2.0 authorisation.
 Within the SDK documentation `messageType` refers to which user the utterance is from. `messageType` 0 = `touchpoint` and `messageType` 1 = `input`, although these labels are handled by the SDK.

 Within the dashboard UI touchpoints are referred to as 'channels', and inputs are referred to as 'customers'.